viriditas-org/viriditas-org.github.io/README.md

 # ... etc.
 ---
 ```

-This front-matter determines how the page will be displayed and organized.
+Front matter must be valid [YAML](http://yaml.org/) and determines how the page will be displayed
+and organized.

 ### Site metadata